- Normal precautions

 During your stay you should carry a photocopy of your passport at all times.
 It’s illegal not to carry an ID document or a passport, and there can be high fines if you can’t produce it on demand.

 Don’t get involved with drugs of any kind.
 There have been several deaths as a result of drug use among foreign nationals visiting Laos.
-Possession, trafficking and manufacture of drugs are serious offences in Laos and can include the death penalty
+Possession, trafficking and manufacture of drugs are serious offences in Laos and are punishable by lengthy prison sentences, including the death penalty

 Natural disasters and climate

-The rainy season in Laos normally runs from June to November, coinciding with the typhoon season in South East Asia.
+The rainy season in Laos normally runs from May to November, coinciding with the typhoon season in South East Asia.
 Mountain areas can be particularly vulnerable to landslides at this time and flooding may occur along river basins and elsewhere.
 Travel to some provinces can be seriously disrupted.
+The Mekong River Commission posts official updates on the Mekong River on their website.
+Monitor local news and weather reports, and international weather updates from the World Meteorological Organisation in advance of travel.

 Entry requirements (visa/passport)

-All visitors to Lao PDR must hold a passport that is valid for at least six months from the time of entry into Laos and contain at least one blank page for a visa stamp.
+All visitors to Lao PDR must hold a passport that is valid for at least 6 months from the time of entry into Laos and contain at least two blank pages for a visa stamp.

 It’s advisable to take a number of photocopies of your passport with you.
 During your stay you should carry a photocopy of your passport at all times.